softwerkskammer/Agora/README.md

 Editing the stylesheets
 -----------------------

-Only edit the agora.css file inside the "partials" subfolder.
+Only edit the agora.less file inside the "partials" subfolder.
 Running `npm test` or `grunt default` will compile everything to screen.css.